jgraettinger/blog/vs-mat.md

-When scaled, shards of a Flow derivation or  materialization coordinate their reads and will *approximately* process at the same rates, but they're running independent and uncoordinated transactions over disjoint owned chunks of a key space.
+When scaled, shards of a Flow derivation or  materialization coordinate their reads and will *approximately* process at the same rates, but they're running independent and uncoordinated transactions over disjoint chunks of a key space.
 If there's a whole-collection invariant your expecting, like [bank balances must always sum to zero](https://scattered-thoughts.net/writing/internal-consistency-in-streaming-systems/), you will see it be violated as derivations